tobiasGuta/url-parameter-scanner/README.md

 # Contributions:
-Feel free to submit issues or pull requests if you would like to improve the tool or report any bugs.
+Feel free to submit issues or pull requests if you would like to improve the tool or report any bugs. if you want me to add more paramater let me know.